Transformative Development on Kangaroo Island

 I have no personal interest in KPT whatever.
 This discussion is motivated by a desire for fairness and accuracy in discussions of development on Kangaroo Island, and for the best possible outcome for KI and its residents.

 Why Build a Jetty?

-Just under one half of one percent of Kangaroo island has been planted to renewable timber.
+Just under four percent of Kangaroo island has been planted to renewable timber.
 About two-thirds of this is native hardwoods, and one-third Pinus Radiata.
 Almost all of these plantations are located West of Parndana.
 The estimated value of harvestable timber is a completely renewable $50 million per year, of which $20 million per year will flow back as direct income to Kangaroo Island.
 That value is only realisable if a cost-effective way can be found to transport harvested timber off the island.
 Taking wood chips or timber in trucks across the length of the island for transport on Sealink ferries and further transport from there to a deep water jetty is not economically viable.
 Even if it were financially sustainable, wear on kangaroo Island’s roads, and additional environmental and safety concerns, particularly during tourist season, make this an undesirable option.
 A deep water jetty in proximity to plantations is the only realistic option.

 Why Smith Bay?

 A dozen different sites have been considered by KPT.
 The project needs a sheltered site on the North coast as close as possible to existing timber plantations, where land is reasonably level, and with rapid drop off into deep water so that large vessels can berth reasonably close to shore.
 Smith Bay matches all these criteria.
 In addition, adjacent land is already cleared, so there is minimal impact on land environment, and the seabed where the jetty is planned has previously been dredged, meaning minimal impact on the marine environment.

 What are the Potential Benefits to Kangaroo Island?